Will Wisconsin cover the spread vs. Providence? Betting Trends, Record ATS

 Wisconsin vs. Providence: Betting Trends, Record ATS, Home/Road Splits - November 14

-The Providence Friars (2-0) host the Wisconsin Badgers (1-1) at Amica Mutual Pavilion on Tuesday, November 14, 2023 at 6:00 PM ET on Fox Sports 1.
-There is no line set for the game.
+The Providence Friars (2-0) are only 1.5-point underdogs against the Wisconsin Badgers (1-1) at Amica Mutual Pavilion on Tuesday, November 14, 2023.
+The game tips at 6:00 PM ET on Fox Sports 1.
+The point total is 146.5 for the matchup.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!